organix/uFork/docs/scheduler.md

 The _continuation queue_ holds the execution contexts for all events currently being processed.
 The target actors remain busy during processing.
-They naturally must be distinct, as each actor can only process one event at a time.
+As each actor can only process one event at a time, an actor will only appear once in the queue.
 Execution of a continuation can end one of three ways.

   1. Transaction abort